Find Affordable College Courses

 19 Yearly Graduations

 The 6th most popular school in the country for higher education/higher education administration majors who are seeking their doctor's degree is Seton Hall University.
 Each year, around 9,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $44,420 per year, while in-state graduate students, on average, pay $25,218 per year.
-For the 2020-2021 academic year, 19 doctor's degrees were handed out to higher education/higher education administration majors at Seton Hall.
-About 79% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $48,670 per year, while in-state graduate students, on average, pay $35,160 per year.
+During the most recent year for which we have data, 19 people received their doctor's degree in higher education/higher education administration from Seton Hall.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 73% were women.

 #7